ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 :lua print("test")
 ```

 to make sure everything is set up correctly.
-As with Python discussed previously, Vim will probably find your Lua without adding this line to the vimrc, but making it explicit can save surprises later on.
+As with Python discussed previously, Vim will probably find your Lua without adding this line to the `vimrc`, but making it explicit can save surprises later on.

 # Install Node